GSA/piv-guides/_devconfig/ssh.md

   * A PIV/CAC card
   * A smartcard reader
   * A Linux-based computer or workstation that is configured to use a PIV/CAC card for login.
-(For additional information, go to [**conifigure opensc**](https://github.com/OpenSC/OpenSC/wiki/Download-latest-OpenSC-stable-release).)
+(For additional information, go to [**configure opensc**](https://github.com/OpenSC/OpenSC/wiki/Download-latest-OpenSC-stable-release).)

 ### Procedures